 I recommend the Elgato Game Capture HD60 S. The HD60 S works with all modern consoles and records in crystal clear 1080p at 60 FPS.
 All you need to do in order to get the HD60 S working is connect the USB to from the Elgato to your computer or laptop, then connect the console to the HDMI in port and your TV into the HDMI out port.

 All that’s left is to add the game capture source into your streaming software and you are ready to go live!
-The beauty about the Elgato HD60 S is that you will be able to stream or record with NO input lag making it the best usb capture card on the market.
+The beauty of the Elgato HD60 S is that you will be able to stream or record with NO input lag making it the best USB capture card on the market.

 Elgato is one of if not the largest company in the capture card market, thousands of YouTubers and streamers trust and enjoy their products so I think it’s safe to say you will too.See on Amazon